amelincpu/python/github/github.md

 _'git init'_    - create an empty Git repository or reinitialize an existing one

-work on the current change
+a. work on the current change
 ---

-_'git add .'_    - add all files
+_'git add .'_    - add file contents to the index

-grow, mark and tweak your common history
+b. grow, mark and tweak your common history
 ---

 _'git commit -m "description for commit"'_    - commit all changes

-collaborate
+c. collaborate
 ---

 _'git push -u origin master'_    - push files to the repository